dongkwanp/wrf-hydro-don-custom/README.md

 1. Automatically install and build WRF-Hydro (Standalone)
 2. Push to Docker Hub(?)
 3. Upgrade to Ubuntu Focal (20.04) due to Ubuntu Xenial (16.04) LTS support ends April 2021
 4. Fix the container registry that comes built-in with GitLab.
-Projects.cloudwaterlab.com's Container Registry is not working properly right now!!!
+5. Fix with Intel compiler